PrasadBabarendaGamage/bioengineering-toolbox/docs/source/python_faq.rst

 ..
 TEMPLATE: `link <link>`_

-Click on links in headings for more information.
+Click on the links in the headings for more information.

 `Manually throw/raise an exception? <http://stackoverflow.com/questions/2052390/manually-raising-throwing-an-exception-in-python>`_
 -----------------------------------------------------------------------------------------------------------------------------------